 }

-This program creates a tuple, x, and then makes new bindings to each element by using their index.
+This program creates a tuple, x, and then makes new variables for each element by using their index.
 As with most programming languages, the first index in a tuple is 0.

 Arrays

-Another way to bind a name to a collection of multiple values is with an array.
+Another way to have a collection of multiple values is with an array.
 Unlike a tuple, every element of an array must have the same type.
 Arrays in Rust are different than arrays in some other languages because arrays in Rust have a fixed length: once declared, they cannot grow or shrink in size.

-In Rust, the values going into an array are written as a comma separated list inside square brackets:
+In Rust, the values going into an array are written as a comma-separated list inside square brackets:

 Filename: src/main.rs